DrKilobyte/DrKilobyte/README.md

 Greetings and salutations!
 My name is Brennen Constable.
-I program in HTML, CSS JavaScript, PHP, SQL, and Python.
+I program in HTML, CSS, JavaScript, PHP, SQL, and Python.
 I would like to learn C, C++, and Java, and would like to someday create a programming language and an operating system of my own.

 <!---
 FourGeniuses/FourGeniuses is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.